noodleslove/nextjs-blog/data/blog/blockchain-in-go/part-3.md

 ## Database Structure

-Before starting implementing persistence logic, we first need to decide how we'll store data in the DB.
-And for this, we'll refer to the way Bitcoin Core does that.
+Before starting implementing persistence logic, we first need to decide how we’ll store data in the DB.
+And for this, we’ll refer to the way Bitcoin Core does that.

 In simple words, Bitcoin Core uses two "buckets" to store data: